-The eviction of Jewish families from Łopiennik was also mentioned in the arrest survey from 1969 kept in the archives of the District Commission of the Investigation of Hitlerite Crimes in Lublin.
+The deportation of rhe Jewish families from Łopiennik was also mentioned in the arrest survey from 1969 kept in the archives of Lublin Regional Commission for the Examination of German Crimes in Poland.
 Family names recalled by Lucyna were mentioned there.
 Their fate is unclear though.
 We have not been able to establish whether they arrived at the ghetto in Piaski or were killed in a mass murder in Gorzków.
-“In the early hours of 15 May 1942 Germans arrived in the village of Łopiennik and arrested Polish citizens of Jewish nationality – merchants, i.e.: Majer Giltman with his wife (about 35 years old), Josek Rosencweig with his son, wife and two daughters, Szyja Tau with three sons, wife and daughter, age unknown; Icek Tau with two sons, wife and daughter (age unknown) and Aron Tau with two sons, wife and two daughters.
+“In the early hours of 15 May 1942 the Germans arrived in the village of Łopiennik and arrested Polish citizens of Jewish nationality – merchants, i.e.: Majer Giltman with his wife (about 35 years old), Josek Rosencweig with his son, wife and two daughters, Szyja Tau with three sons, wife and daughter, age unknown; Icek Tau with two sons, wife and daughter (age unknown) and Aron Tau with two sons, wife and two daughters.
 Next, Germans took them to the village of Gorzków and probably killed them alongside other Jews.”
 (IPN Lu 501/31 p.
 101, 101v)

 Lucyna remembers the last meeting with Majorek, her childhood friend: “I was in the ghetto in Piaski with my father, I thought I would find someone I knew.
 Unfortunately not.
 Once in winter it was snowing so much, my God.
 At 2 am someone knocked on the door.
 My mother and father were still alive then.